1082-datascience/finalproject-finalproject-1082ds_group1/README.md

 		* Which is 10 features x 3 measurements = 30 features

 * Any preprocessing?
+  * No missing data.
   * In the beginning, we use covariance matrix to do the PCA, but the Scree-plots suggest that using a covariance matrix is not the correct approach for calculating the principal components.
   * We chose correlation matrix to try again.

 ### code

 * Which method do you use?
+	* Decision tree
+	* Naivebayes
+	* Knn
+	* Random forest
+	* Generalized boosted regression models
+	* Svm
+	* PCA

 * What is a null model for comparison?
+	* Benign 0.6180905
+	* Malignant 0.3819095
+	* All guess benign

-* How do your perform evaluation? ie. Cross-validation, or extra separated data
+* How do your perform evaluation?
+	* Cross-validation
+	* AUC
+	* ROC curve
+	* accuracy

 ### results

 * Which metric do you use
-  * precision, recall, R-square
+  	* Using Accuracy, AUC, 'Positive' Class : Benign
+	* Null-model: 0.649, x
+	* Decision tree: 0.9532, 0.945
+	* Naive Bayes: 0.9415, 0.932
+	* Random forest: 0.9766, 0.967
+	* Knn: 0.9357, 0.916
+	* Svm: 0.9825, 0.983
+	* Gradient boosting model: 0.9649, 0.958

 * Is your improvement significant?
+	* Yes , from 0.64 to 0.983
 * What is the challenge part of your project?
+	* It is hard to select the feature, we make efforts to do that.
+	* We stil need to refer to others.

 ## Reference
 * https://www.kaggle.com/shravank/predicting-breast-cancer-using-pca-lda-in-r
 * https://www.kaggle.com/mirichoi0218/classification-breast-cancer-or-not-with-15-ml